Remove Object from Photo

 - Optional prompt guides the fill for cleaner results on complex objects

-- FLUX.2 Klein Inpaint — generative diffusion, not blur or content-aware fill
+- our AI Inpaint — generative diffusion, not blur or content-aware fill

-- Unlike clone-stamp tools, Klein hallucinates new plausible content — no repeating patterns
+- Unlike clone-stamp tools, The AI hallucinates new plausible content — no repeating patterns

 - Works on JPG, PNG, WebP — outputs clean PNG